Juan-Jones/earnonlinemoney/content/blog/play-games-for-cash.md

 ### Gaming Influencer Marketing

 Influencer marketing has become a prevalent phenomenon in the digital age, with brands seeking to leverage the influence and reach of prominent gamers to promote their products and services.
 Through strategic partnerships, sponsored content, and affiliate marketing programs, gaming influencers can monetize their platforms while providing valuable exposure to brands seeking to connect with their target audiences.
 By aligning with brands that resonate with their audience and values, gaming influencers can monetize their influence while maintaining authenticity and credibility within the gaming community.
-As your influence and reach grow within the gaming community, opportunities for partnerships and endorsements may arise, providing [ways to make more money]({{< relref "make-money-online" >}}).
+As your influence and reach grow within the gaming community, opportunities for partnerships and endorsements may arise, providing [creative side hustle ideas]({{< relref "creative-side-hustles" >}}).

 ### Free Online Poker and Bingo